 - Briefly summarised: What is inbound marketing?

 Many people struggle to explain the concept of inbound marketing in a simple and understandable way.
 Even those of us who work with inbound on a daily basis might struggle to find a short and easy explanation.
-However, this is the best explanation we’ve got so far:
+However, this is HubSpot’s definition:

-When a lead is warm enough, it is sent over to sales.
+When an inbound lead is warm enough, it is sent over to the sales department.
 Based on the content the lead has downloaded, the information they have typed into the form and the pages they have visited on the website, sales get a better understanding of what challenges the lead are facing and how the salesperson is best able to help.
 And it doesn’t stop here: After a lead has become a customer, inbound marketing will make sure to keep on adding value and engage customers so that they become more satisfied and a loyal ambassador for your company.

 The rest of this article will provide you with an understanding of inbound marketing.
 However, if you want to dig deeper into the subject we recommend that you download our guide to inbound marketing.
 It consists of over 40 pages with inbound marketing and sales, and give you a much more comprehensive introduction to the methodology.